Jeffrey B. Miller

 Miller, a native of Harrisburg, Pennsylvania, served in that position from March 24, 2003, after being confirmed by the Pennsylvania State Senate, until August 8, 2008.
-Miller left the Pennsylvania State Police to work for the National Football League, where he served in the security department ending his tenure in 2016 as the senior vice president for security.
-Miller is a member of the Homeland Security Advisory Council.
+Miller left the Pennsylvania State Police to work for the National Football League, where he served in the security department ending his tenure in 2016 as the senior vice president and Chief Security Officer.
+Miller served as a member of the DHS Homeland Security Advisory Council.

+In 2025, he was appointed to review arson attack on Pennsylvania Governor's Residence arson.

 Education

 Miller is a 1981 graduate of Central Dauphin High School in Harrisburg, Pennsylvania.
 He was awarded an A.A. by the University of South Florida.
-Miller later earned his BS, criminal justice, from Elizabethtown College and a Master of Public Administration for the Pennsylvania State University.
+Miller later earned his bachelor of professional studies in criminal justice, from Elizabethtown College and a Master of Public Administration from the Pennsylvania State University.

 Professional career

 Pennsylvania State Police

 Miller enlisted with the state police in 1984 and became a member of fifty-sixth graduating class of the Pennsylvania State Police Academy in Hershey, Pennsylvania.
 He then moved through the ranks, attaining: Corporal in 1988, Sergeant in 1990, Lieutenant in 1993, Captain in 1995, and Major in January 2002.

 On January 9, 2003, Governor Edward G. Rendell nominated Miller to become 18th Commissioner of the Pennsylvania State Police, a Cabinet-level post.
 Col. Miller was unanimously confirmed by the Senate of Pennsylvania March 24, 2003.

 Miller is known for his handling of the West Nickel Mines School shooting in Nickel Mines, Pennsylvania.

 Miller retired from the PSP on August 8, 2008.
 Command was temporarily transferred to Lt.
 Colonel Frank Pawlowski.